njmittet/learning-react/tutorials/react-toggle/README.md

 # react

-This folder contain an example of using React without JSX or any build too.
+This folder contains an example application built with React without JSX or any build too.

 The `package.json` provides the following scripts (listed in the order they normally would use them):